Antonblast: Release

 In Nintendo's Indie World Showcase on April 17, 2024, a new trailer for Antonblast was revealed, announcing a new demo was to release on the Nintendo Switch the same day featuring a brand new title screen, updated graphics, and an updated moveset.
 A release date for the final game was also announced: November 12, 2024, along with an update to the previous Antonblast demo on PC containing the same contents as the Switch port demo.
 However, on October 12, 2024, Summitsphere announced the delay of Antonblast to December 3, 2024, due to the Hurricane Milton and Hurricane Helene attacks in September affecting some of the development staff's ability to work on the game and ability to release the game on time.
 However, in the same announcement, they revealed the release date for the game's last demo to make up for the delay, titled "One Blast Demo".
 One Blast Demo was available to play at Steam Next Fest 2024 on October 14, 2024.
 It was later released to Steam with an graphical overhaul of Boiler City, a new level replacing Cinnamon Springs: "Slowroast Sewer", an opening cut scene, a hub world and two new modes: Time Trial and Combo Chain.
 On November 12, 2024, Summitsphere announced they were teaming up with Fangamer to release Antonblast physically on Nintendo Switch sometime in 2025.
 On November 21, 2024, the final trailer for Antonblast premiered at The MIX Fall Showcase 2024.

 On November 29, 2024, the Nintendo Switch release of Antonblast was announced to be delayed to a then undeclared time period in December 2024 due to the game's performance on Switch not meeting Summitsphere and Nintendo's standards.
 Additionally, it was revealed that Summitsphere would be doing a Twitch livestream in anticipation of Antonblasts release on PC.
 Antonblast was released on the Nintendo Switch on December 13.
 On December 24, a patch was released to improve the game's performance on the Switch.
 Less than a month and a day apart, Antonblast fully recouped its costs in development and marketing, turning a profit for Summitsphere.

+Pre-orders of the physical edition were made available on July 8th 2025.
+The physical version of Antonblast released on November 13th 2025, it contains a retro-inspired operation card, a two-sided art card, two sticker sheets and a digital downloadable for a copy of the game's soundtrack.
+On the first anniversary of Antonblast's release on December 3rd 2025, Summitsphere released a trailer for the final update of the game titled: "THE END".
+The update released on December 18th 2025 and features four new bosses against four members of "The Demon Corp", a boss rush, time based challenges containing new level layouts called "The Lime Trials", a hard mode, a new mode called "Stage Rush" which is a faster way of playing the game's levels and bosses, upgrades to the music and more.